Axinite Gemstone Information

 Please refer to our Gemstone Glossary for details on gemology-related terms.

 Axinite is a group of minerals that rarely occurs in gemstone quality material.
 There are several varieties of axinite gemstones that are based on chemical composition, for example, magnesium, manganese and iron.
 A few similar gemstones are known to exist with similar colors that can resemble axinite, smoky quartz and andalusite being the most common.
 Since axinite is much softer than quartz, a simple scratch test can help distinguish between the two.

-Axinite Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top
+Axinite Gemstone Mythology, Metaphysical and Healing Powers

 Axinite is considered to be a stone of truth and it is thought to help reveal inner-truths.
 It has the metaphysical ability to assist in avoiding and resolving power struggles and other conflicts of authority, by increasing communication and reducing resentment.

 Axinite is also known as a grounding stone and can promote vitality in its wearer.
 It is associated with the third eye and the root chakra, and represents the zodiacal sign of Capricorn.
 Physically, axinite is thought to help with bone alignment and maintenance of the spinal cord.
 It is also believed to alleviate pain associated with fractures and injuries to the musculoskeletal system.

 Disclaimer: Metaphysical and Alternative Crystal Healing Powers and Properties are not to be taken as confirmed advice.
 Traditional, Ceremonial and Mythological Gemstone Lore is collected from various resources and is not the sole opinion of SETT Co., Ltd. This information is not to replace the advice of your doctor.
 Should you have any medical conditions, please see a licensed medical practitioner.
 GemSelect does not guarantee any claims or statements of healing or astrological birthstone powers and cannot be held liable under any circumstances.